Lightning start helps Augsburg in relegation fight

 Brazil defender Iago fired the hosts into the lead after just 51 seconds before second-half goals by Florian Niederlechner and Mads Pedersen sealed the win.

 "We need every point.
-Everyone is ready," Augsburg goalscorer Pedersen told DAZN with one eye on Wednesday.
+Everyone is ready," Augsburg goalscorer Pedersen told DAZN.

-Niederlechner, who hooked in the second goal described it as a "perfect afternoon" as Augsburg now enjoy a three-point buffer from the last three places.
+Niederlechner, who hooked in the second goal, described it as a "perfect afternoon".

+Only a string of superb saves by Borussia Moenchengladbach goalkeeper Yann Sommer rescued a point for the hosts in their 1-1 draw with Mainz.

+Swiss striker Breel Embolo gave Gladbach the lead at Borussia Park, but Karim Onisiwo equalised after the break for Mainz, who finished much the stronger.

+"Fortunately, we didn't lose, but we completely lost our shape in the second half."

+Mainz are winless in their last nine away games going into Wednesday's trip to Augsburg.
+They then travel to Cologne three days later.

-On Saturday, runaway league leaders Bayern Munich romped to a 4-1 win at Freiburg.
+On Saturday, runaway leaders Bayern Munich romped to a 4-1 win at Freiburg.

-However, the result could be reversed by the German FA (DFB) as Bayern briefly had 12 players on the pitch due to a mix up following a double substitution.
+However, the German FA (DFB) could reverse the result as Bayern briefly had 12 players on the pitch due to a mix-up following a double substitution.

-Bayern finish the weekend nine points clear and are steaming to a tenth straight league title as second-placed Dortmund were thrashed 4-1 at home to RB Leipzig on Saturday.
+Bayern are nine points clear and steaming to a 10th straight league title as second-placed Borussia Dortmund were thrashed 4-1 at home by RB Leipzig.

 © 2022 AFP